quoll/michelangelo/README.md

 ```

 ### Clojure RDF Objects
 Literals are usually returned as their natural data type (strings, longs, double), except literals with language tags, or typed literals.
-These will be returned using `Donatello` types:
+These will be returned using `RuDolF` types:
-- `donatello.ttl.LangLiteral` for language tagged strings.
+- `quoll.rdf.LangLiteral` for language tagged strings.
 These have fields of `:text` and `:lang`.
-- `donatello.ttl.TypedLiteral` for typed literals.
+- `quoll.rdf.TypedLiteral` for typed literals.
 These have fields of `:text` and `:type`, where the `:type` will be a `URL` or keyword representing a QName.
 Another type of object that may be returned by the parser is:
-- `donatello.ttl.BlankNode` for blank nodes.
+- `quoll.rdf.BlankNode` for blank nodes.
 These have an `:id` field to distinguish them.

 ## License